Maria Joy Ferrera, PhD, LCSW

 Co-Director, Center for Community Health Equity | firstname.lastname@example.org

-I am the Co-Director of the Center for Community Health Equity.
-As a geriatrician at Rush University Medical Center and an Associate Professor at the Rush Alzheimer’s Disease Center for over 15 years, my academic interest is the design and conduct of community-based clinical trials for the prevention, diagnosis, and treatment of common age-related conditions in diverse older adults.
-Read more
+Raj Shah is the Co-Director of the Center for Community Health Equity.
+Dr. Shah is a geriatrician at Rush University Medical Center and a Professor in the Department of Family & Preventive Medicine and the Rush Alzheimer’s Disease Center for over 20 years.
+His academic interest is the design and conduct of clinical trials for the prevention, diagnosis, and treatment of common conditions that impact healthspan in diverse older adults.
+Through Dr. Shah’s work in the Center for Community Health Equity, he is interested in understanding how the design and implementation of activities to advance belonging improves community health equity by countering the impact of syndemics.